-The observational-reanalyses discrepancies shown here could be caused by a variety of factors including differences in the environmental states in which convection occurs in the reanalyses, differences in the timing and location of reanalysis convection (leading to mismatches with the observations at the shorter timescales examined here), or the precipitationradiation coupling produced by the model parameterizations.
-There are notable differences in the environments in which the two reanalyses produce convection which may explain some of the differences between the two reanalyses.
-However, there are still clear differences between the observations and the reanalyses when the observations are composited by the reanalysis environmental states which suggests the latter two factors could play a bigger role.
-Attempting to correct timing and location mismatches for every precipitating cloud is beyond the scope of this study, but there are clear indications in the literature that suggest the biases of R_c and R_h between the reanalysis and observations may be linked to both uncertainties in the representation of cloudiness and precipitation intensity, as well as how they are coupled in the reanalysis systems.
+643 radiation coupling produced by the model parameterizations.
+There are notable differences in 644 the environments in which the two reanalyses produce convection which may explain some of 645 the differences between the two reanalyses.
+However, there are still clear differences between the 646 observations and the reanalyses when the observations are composited by the reanalysis 647 environmental states which suggests the latter two factors could play a bigger role.
+Attempting 648 to correct timing and location mismatches for every precipitating cloud is beyond the scope of 649 this study, but there are clear indications in the literature that suggest the biases of $R_c$ and $R_b$ 650 between the reanalysis and observations may be linked to both uncertainties in the representation 651 of cloudiness and precipitation intensity, as well as how they are coupled in the reanalysis 652 systems.
 Both Miao et al. (2019) and Hinkelman.
-(2019) show that in tropical regions, ERA-Interim exhibits considerable underestimation for high-level clouds, which reduces both the SW and LW CRE at TOA.
-However, MERRA-2 better represents high-level clouds, perhaps even overrepresents, but tends to underestimate the middle and low-level cloudiness.
-In MERRA-2's case, the biases of R_c and R_h may be mainly due to the excessive convective precipitation intensity over the warm pool region (Bosilovich et al. 2017).
-Given the lack of middle and lowlevel cloudiness, there may also be some biases in radiative fluxes due to cloud thickness.
-In addition to the potential underestimation in high clouds in ERA-Interim, it may overestimate precipitation in both ascending and descending regimes related to the parameterization scheme used in both convective and marine boundary layer clouds (Dolinar et al 2016) and not capturing the cloud entrainment and detrainment rates (Naud et al. 2014).
-Fortunately, in the latest version ERA-5 (Hersbach et al 2018), representations of mixed phased clouds and parameterization of convection including entrainment and coupling with large-scale circulation are expected to be improved leading better estimates of convective cloudiness, radiation at TOA, and precipitation.
+(2019) show that in tropical regions, ERA- 653 Interim exhibits considerable underestimation for high-level clouds, which reduces both the SW 654 and LW CRE at TOA.
+However, MERRA-2 better represents high-level clouds, perhaps even 655 overrepresents, but tends to underestimate the middle and low-level cloudiness.
+In MERRA-2's 656 case, the biases of $R_c$ and $R_h$ may be mainly due to the excessive convective precipitation 657 intensity over the warm pool region (Bosilovich et al. 2017).
+Given the lack of middle and low- 658 level cloudiness, there may also be some biases in radiative fluxes due to cloud thickness.
+In 659 addition to the potential underestimation in high clouds in ERA-Interim, it may overestimate 660 precipitation in both ascending and descending regimes related to the parameterization scheme 661 used in both convective and marine boundary layer clouds (Dolinar et al 2016) and not capturing 662 the cloud entrainment and detrainment rates (Naud et al. 2014).
+Fortunately, in the latest version 663 ERA-5 (Hersbach et al 2018), representations of mixed phased clouds and parameterization of 664 convection including entrainment and coupling with large-scale circulation are expected to be 665 improved leading better estimates of convective cloudiness, radiation at TOA, and precipitation.